rpajanssen/api-test-examples/springboot-restassured/README.md

 MockMVC test (nothing mocked!), that works exactly the same as a fully wired RestAssured driven integration test.

+And... we also have some examples of RestAssuredMockMvc!
+Yes...
+RestAssured integrates with MockMVC.
+Again we demonstrate a mocked environment and a fully wired.

 Note that you have to question yourselves why you are using RestAssured if you are using Spring Boot!

 # Requirements